It's Safe and Effective

 Growing up in an era when cannabis was demonized with the likes of cocaine, and heroin would make just about anybody think twice.
 Living through decades of propaganda can make it hard to change ones mind, yet if ever there was a time to do so, it is now.
 Medical marijuana is gaining support from traditional medical communities and even law enforcement in many places.

-The era of legalized marijuana is upon us, and if for no other reason, why not?Posted: Tuesday, May 2nd, 5:16am a year ago
+The era of legalized marijuana is upon us, and if for no other reason, why not?Posted: Tuesday, May 2nd, 5:16am 2 years ago

 Cory Hughes is a former police officer turned cannabis cultivator and writer.
 After years of being on the wrong side of the law, Cory decided to hang up his badge and gun and move into an industry that truly has the potential of bringing people together.
 He has been an active part of the Colorado cannabis culture and has worked as a horticulturist in dozens of licensed grow operations.
 Cory now looks to share his knowledge of cultivation and horticulture with the world.